jtpmath/jtpmath2.github.io/index.md

 I am completing a Masters of Mathematics at Virginia Tech and I wanted to share my knowledge of mathematics with you.

 Here you will find course notes for most of the classes I've taken so far.
-I record audio lectures on youtube and I usually can be found livestreaming on Twitch.
+I explore solutions on youtube and I usually can be found livestreaming on Twitch.

 If you have any questions, feel free to ask!